 Most people are aware of the general procedures to take when a car accident occurs with a regular vehicle.
 However, they may be stymied when the vehicle involved in the accident belongs to the government.
-Accidents involving government vehicles are actually quite common because they are often speeding and they have the discretion to ignore most traffic signs and signals.
+Accidents involving government vehicles are quite common because they are often speeding and they have the discretion to ignore most traffic signs and signals.
 Yes, government vehicles often have sirens to give people ample warning of their approaching presence, but other drivers may not immediately notice them.
 Contact San Diego Government Vehicle Accident Attorneys, if you have been in an accident caused by a government vehicle.

 The Types Of Government Vehicles

 There are a wide variety of government-sanctioned vehicles that can end up causing an accident.
 Some of them include: